-Lenny Saxon book two is currently in editing and will be published Jan/Feb 2023.
+Lenny Saxon book two is now published published.

-The former Royal Marine is back on the road, cycling the famous pilgrimage, the Camino de Santiago, made famous in Emilio Estevez's classic movie 'The Way,' starring Michael Sheen.
+The former Royal Marine is back on the road, cycling the famous pilgrimage of the Camino de Santiago, made famous in Emilio Estevez's classic movie 'The Way,' starring Michael Sheen.

 Saxon is cycling from northern France, through Bordeaux and over the Pyrenees and to Santiago de Compostella.
 He meets a young Irish girl on route and a priest hiking from Rome.
 He takes a phone call from the Captain of the Guardia Civil in Galicia.
 The girl has gone missing and the Captain wants to know about those last messages, sent to Saxon's phone.

-Saxon finds himself in a situation he cannot control, mixed up with a Nigerian sex trafficking gang, the IRA and a corrupt police force that wants to frame him or kill him.
+Saxon finds himself in a situation he cannot control, mixed up with a Nigerian sex trafficking gang, the IRA and a corrupt police force that wants to frame him or failing that, kill him.